EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Introduction

-To this end, we propose DiFSD, an Ego-Centric fully sparse paradigm as shown in Fig.~\ref{overview}(c).
-Specifically, DiFSD mainly consists of sparse perception, hierarchical interaction and iterative motion planner.
-In the sparse perception module, multi-scale image features extracted from visual encoder are adopted for object detection, tracking and online mapping simultaneously in a sparse manner.
+To this end, we propose EgoFSD, an Ego-Centric fully sparse paradigm as shown in Fig.~\ref{overview}(c).
+Specifically, EgoFSD consists of sparse perception, hierarchical interaction and iterative motion planner.
+In the sparse perception module, multi-scale image features extracted from visual encoder are adopted for object detection and online mapping simultaneously in a sparse manner.
 Then the hierarchical interaction performs ego-centric and object-centric dual interaction to select the CIPV / CIPS with the help of an additional geometric prior.
 Thus the interactive queries can be selected gradually from coarse to fine.
 As for the motion planner, the mutual information between sparse interactive queries and ego-query is considered for motion prediction in a joint decoder, which is neglected in previous methods~\cite{hu2023planning,jiang2023vad} but is essential especially in the scenarios like intersections.
 To ensure the planning rationality and selection accuracy of interactive queries, the iterative planning optimization is further applied to the multi-modal proposal ego-trajectories, through continually updating the reference line and ego-query.
 Moreover, both position-level motion diffusion and trajectory-level planning denoising are introduced for stable training and fast convergence.
 It can not only model the uncertain positions of interactive agents for motion prediction, but also enhance the quality of trajectory refinement with arbitrary offsets.
-With above elaborate designs, DiFSD exhibits the great potential of fully sparse paradigm for end-to-end autonomous driving, which significantly reduces the average L2 error by \textbf{66\%} and collision rate by \textbf{77\%} than UniAD~\cite{hu2023planning} respectively.
-Notably, our DiFSD-S achieves $\textbf{8.2}\times$ faster running efficiency as well.
+With above elaborate designs, EgoFSD exhibits the great potential of fully sparse paradigm for end-to-end autonomous driving, which significantly reduces the average L2 error by \textbf{59\%} and collision rate by \textbf{92\%} than UniAD~\cite{hu2023planning} respectively.
+Notably, our EgoFSD-B achieves $\textbf{6.9}\times$ faster running efficiency as well.
 In sum, the main contributions of our work are as follows:

-\begin{itemize} \item We propose an ego-centric \textbf{Fully Sparse} paradigm for end-to-end self-\textbf{D}riving, named as \textbf{DiFSD}, without any computationally intensive dense scene representation learning and redundant environmental modeling, which is proven to be effective and efficient for ego-planning.
+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,itemsep=2pt] \item We propose an \textbf{Ego-Centric Fully Sparse} paradigm for end-to-end self-\textbf{D}riving, named \textbf{EgoFSD}, without dense representation learning and redundant environmental modeling, which is proven to be effective for ego-planning.